EvxLee/Byt5-Akkadian-OCR-Correction/README.md

 - Tesseract binary (`brew install tesseract` on macOS, `apt-get install tesseract-ocr` on Linux/Colab)
 - See `requirements.txt` for Python packages

-Fine-tuning requires a GPU.
-The notebook is configured for Google Colab free tier (T4, ~15GB VRAM). `byt5-small` fits comfortably; `byt5-base` is a viable upgrade if compute allows.
+Fine-tuning requires a GPU. `byt5-small` fits in ~6GB VRAM; `byt5-base` is a viable upgrade if compute allows.
+The training notebook auto-detects whether it is running on Colab or locally and skips Drive mounting accordingly.
+Apple Silicon users should set `fp16=False` in the training args.

 ## Acknowledgements